blueshark42/daily-dose-of-programming/README.md

 - **Part 1:** The main part.
 You are awarded the problem rating points for completing it.
 - **Part 2:** A harder version of the question.
 These are not rated but you can complete them if you feel like it.

+## Ranked
+Rankeds are problems with limited time to solve.